Welcome

 Scene Narrative and Background

-At 10:00 AM on a clear, sunny morning with a temperature of 50°F and light westerly winds, dispatch receives multiple 911 calls reporting fire and heavy smoke from a one-story, wood-frame, single-family dwelling in a residential neighborhood.
-Callers report visible flames from the front (Side Alpha) of the structure and heavy black smoke venting from windows on the Bravo (left) side.
+At 10:00 AM on a clear, sunny morning with a temperature of 60°F and light westerly winds, dispatch receives multiple 911 calls reporting fire and heavy smoke from a one-story, wood-frame, single-family dwelling in a residential neighborhood.
+Callers report visible flames from the front (Side Alpha) of the structure and heavy black smoke venting from windows on the Delta (right) side.
 One caller specifically reports seeing elderly occupants prior to the fire.
 Two additional callers independently state they believe occupants are still inside and cannot get out.

 Structure Layout and Fire Conditions